Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Numerical Results

-Fig.~\ref{fig: Runtime1000} shows the complexity of the proposed method solved by both schemes.
-Because both schemes take only few iterations to converge, thus in order to evaluate the computational efficiency of the proposed schemes more precisely, we measure the runtime of these schemes in 1000 times with different number of IoT devices (i.e., $N = 5, N = 10, N = 15$, in which number of devices for each type is equal).
-In general, we observe that the runtime of both schemes increases when the number of IoT devices increase, and the maximum runtime to solve the proposed method with 45 devices is just over 5 seconds in average by the scheme 1.
-In the case of small number of IoT devices (i.e., $N = 5$), the computational efficiency of the scheme 1 is better than the scheme 2.
-It is the result of that the scheme 2 have to run two iterative algorithms (i.e., both inner and outer iterative loops) compared to only one iterative algorithm implemented in the scheme 1.
-Time scheduling of the scheme 1 runs slower than the scheme 2 in all three cases because their feasible regions are different.
-Therefore, when the number of IoT devices increases (i.e., $N = 10, N = 15$), the scheme 2 runs faster than the scheme 1.
-That is due to that time scheduling accounts for the majority of the runtime of both schemes.
+Fig.~\ref{fig: Runtime1000} shows the complexity comparison between the PA and JA schemes in the SGA.
+Because both schemes take only few iterations to converge, thus in order to compare the computational efficiencies of the proposed schemes more precisely, we measure the runtime of these schemes in 1000 tests with different number of IoT devices for each type (i.e., $N = 5, N = 10, N = 15$).
+In general, we observe that the runtime of both schemes increases in proportion to the number of IoT devices for each type.
+Specifically, the maximal runtime needed to solve the proposed SGA by the PA and JA schemes with 15 devices are only 11 seconds and just over 13 seconds on average, respectively.
+In addition, the computational efficiency of the PA scheme is always better than that of the JA scheme.
+This is due to the fact that the JA scheme has to run two iterative algorithms (i.e., both inner and outer iterative loops) compared with only one iterative loop of the PA scheme.